antoniogiacomelli/K0BA_Lil/README.md

 The current features are:
 * Preemptive Scheduling with fixed-priority
-* Synchronization mechanisms: sleep/wakeup, semaphores and mutexes
+* Synchronization mechanisms: sleep/wakeup (on events and time ticks), semaphores and mutexes
 * ITC Mechanisms: Synchronous/Asynchronous Message Passing, PIPEs and FIFO queues.

 To be implemented: